gcarbo01/db-schema-design-guidelines/README.md

 ***Application encryption*** <br>
 Data encryption and obfuscation can be seen as an array of options that can be applied to different scenarios. <br> There are different types of data obfuscation, encryption, masking, anonymisation and tokenization. <br> Using any particular type for each security scenario is not the objective of this part of the solution.
-See Anonymisation - Tokenisation - Masking section of this document.
+Please look at the Anonymisation, Tokenisation and Masking section of this document.
 ## References
 <br> <br> <br>

-# Anonymisation – Tokenisation – Masking
+# Anonymisation, Tokenisation and Masking
 ## Category
 ## Description
 ### Anonymisation